cloudify-cosmo/repex/README.md

 - `with` - what you replace with.
 - `validate_before` - a flag stating that you'd like to validate that the pattern you're looking for exists in the file and that all strings in `must_include` exists in the file as well.
 - `must_include` - as an additional layer of security, you can specify a set of regex based strings to look for to make sure that the files you're dealing with are the actual files you'd like to replace the expressions in.
+- `validator` - validator allows you to run a validation script after replacing expressions.
+It receives `type` which can be either `per_file` or `per_type` where `per_file` runs the validation on every file while `per_type` runs once for every type of file; it receives a path to the script and a function within the script to call.

 In case you're providing a path to a file rather than a directory: